Houses of Brigham Young

 Brigham Young built this home on his farm six kilometers outside Salt Lake City.
 He never lived in the house, but used it often for meetings, socials, and other community events.

 Brigham Young lived in this home in his later years when the winters in Norther Utah began taking a toll on his health.
-He died in this home in August 1877.
+He died in August 1877.

 Brigham Young's presidency is noted for: Assuming church leadership and holding the church together after Joseph Smith was martyred.
 Finishing and dedicating the Nauvoo Temple.
 Preparing for the Mormon's evacuation from Nauvoo, Ill.
 Organizing and leading the exodus of over 70,000 people across the plains to the Salt Lake Valley.
 Beginning the construction on the Salt Lake Temple.
 Being a staunch defender and practitioner of plural marriage.
 Leading the church through the Utah War when federal troops invaded Utah.
 Founding and directing the colonization of towns, settlements and cities throughout Utah, Idaho, Arizona, Nevada, and parts of southern Colorado and northern Mexico.